mininet/mininet.github.com/source/walkthrough/index.markdown

 ### ID = MAC

-By default, hosts and switches start with randomly assigned MAC addresses.
+By default, hosts start with randomly assigned MAC addresses.
 This can make debugging tough, because every time the Mininet is created, the MACs change, so correlating control traffic with specific hosts is tough.

-The `--mac` option is super-useful, and sets the switch MAC and host MAC and IP addrs to small, unique, easy-to-read IDs.
+The `--mac` option is super-useful, and sets the host MAC and IP addrs to small, unique, easy-to-read IDs.

 Before: